Copyright © 1968, 1972, 2004 P.J. Brown, R.D. Eager

 Subsidiary comments of this form occur as arguments to the

-SECTION, SUBROUTINE and BLOCKDEC statements.
-As
+and BLOCKDEC

 well as this, subsidiary comments can occur by themselves, in which case